Chapter 6 Calculating Control Limits

 # plot data

-With this function we are now able to construct all kinds of control charts.
+With this function in hand, we are now able to construct many different kinds of control charts.
 All we need to know is how to calculate the centre line and the control limits.

 6.2 Formulas for calculation of control limits

-The formulas for calculation control limits for The Magnificent Seven introduced in Chapter 2 are provided in Table 6.1.
-Don’t be alarmed by the number of strange symbols, we will translate the formulas to R code one by one as we move along.
+The formulas for calculation control limits for The Magnificent Seven introduced in Chapter 2 are shown in Table 6.1.
+Do not be alarmed by the number of strange symbols.
+We will translate the formulas to R code one by one as we move through the chapter.

-As discussed in Chapter 2, data come in two flavours: count data and measurement data.
-Counts are positive integers that represent counts of events or cases, for example patient falls, surgical complications, or healthy babies.
-Measurements are data that are measured on continuous scales and may have decimals, for example blood pressure, height and weight, or waiting times.
+As discussed in Chapter 2, data come in two broad forms: count data and measurement data.
+Counts are non-negative integers representing events or cases, for example patient falls, surgical complications, or healthy babies.
+Measurements are values on a continuous scale and may include decimals, such as blood pressure, height, weight, or waiting times.

 6.3 Count data

-For count charts in this chapter we will use the bacteremia data set:
+For count charts in this chapter we use the bacteremia data set:

 # read data from file